awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-clb.md

 1. In the **Classic Load Balancer listener** dialog box, configure the settings you want, and then choose **Add**\.

-Adding a secure listener is a common case\.
+Adding a secure listener is a common use case\.
 The example in the following image adds a listener for HTTPS traffic on port 443\.
 This listener routes the incoming traffic to environment instance servers listening to HTTPS traffic on port 443\.

 Before you can configure an HTTPS listener, ensure that you have a valid SSL certificate\.
+Do one of the following:
-Create a new certificate using AWS Certificate Manager \(ACM\), or upload a certificate and key to AWS Identity and Access Management \(IAM\)\.
++ If AWS Certificate Manager is [available in your AWS Region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), create or import a certificate using AWS Certificate Manager \(ACM\)\.
 For more information about requesting an ACM certificate, see [Request a Certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) in the *AWS Certificate Manager User Guide*\.
 For more information about importing third\-party certificates into ACM, see [Importing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
-If ACM isn't [available in your AWS Region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), upload your existing certificate and key to IAM\.
++ If ACM isn't [available in your AWS Region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), upload your existing certificate and key to IAM\.
 For more information about creating and uploading certificates to IAM, see [Working with Server Certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingServerCerts.html) in the *IAM User Guide*\.

+For more detail on configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for Your Elastic Beanstalk Environment](configuring-https.md)\.

 For **SSL certificate**, choose the ARN of your SSL certificate\.
 For example, `arn:aws:iam::123456789012:server-certificate/abc/certs/build`, or `arn:aws:acm:us-east-2:123456789012:certificate/12345678-12ab-34cd-56ef-12345678`\.

 ![\[Classic Load Balancer configuration - adding a secure listener\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-clb-listeners-https.png)

-For details about configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for your Elastic Beanstalk Environment](configuring-https.md)\.
+For details about configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for Your Elastic Beanstalk Environment](configuring-https.md)\.

 ### Sessions<a name="using-features.managing.elb.sessions"></a>

-Use these settings to enable or disable sticky sessions \(**Session stickiness enabled**\) and to configure a sticky session's duration \(**Cookie duration**\), up to **1000000** seconds\.
+Select or clear the **Session stickiness enabled** box to enable or disable sticky sessions\.
+Use **Cookie duration** to configure a sticky session's duration, up to **1000000** seconds\.

-![\[Classic Load Balancer settings for session stickiness\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-elb-sessions.png)
+![\[Classic Load Balancer settings for session stickiness and duration\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-elb-sessions.png)

 ### Cross\-Zone Load Balancing<a name="using-features.managing.elb.cross-zone"></a>

-Use this setting to enable or disable cross\-zone load balancing \(**Load balancing across multiple Availability Zones enabled**\)\.
+Select or clear the **Load balancing across multiple Availability Zones enabled** box to enable or disable cross\-zone load balancing\.

 ![\[Classic Load Balancer settings for cross-zone load balancing\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-elb-cross-zone.png)

 ### Connection Draining<a name="using-features.managing.elb.draining"></a>

-Use these settings to enable or disable connection draining \(**Connection draining enabled**\), and to set the **Draining timeout**, up to **3600** seconds\.
+Select or clear the **Connection draining enabled** box to enable or disable connection draining\.
+Set the **Draining timeout**, up to **3600** seconds\.

-![\[Classic Load Balancer settings for connection draining\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-elb-draining.png)
+![\[Classic Load Balancer settings for connection draining and draining timeout\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-elb-draining.png)

 ### Health Check<a name="using-features.managing.elb.healthchecks"></a>